Cracky0001/DiscordWebhhoSender/README.md

 4. The Discord server's response will be displayed as a pop-up message.
 ## Notes
 - Make sure you have a valid webhook URL and the required permissions for sending webhooks.
 -The embed color scheme is specified as a 32-bit ARGB value (alpha-red-green-blue).
 A value of 0 represents transparent, while a value of 16777215 (0xFFFFFF) represents white.
-(Funktion vorübergehend deaktiviert)
 - The timestamp is created in ISO-8601 format and represents the current time on the user's system.